Log in

 - Work 40-50 hour weeks.

-It's the way I started off on too.
+Heck, it's the way I followed too.

-And if often looks like this:
+And usually looks like this:

-Companies laid people off to save a few bucks.
+- Companies laid people off to save a few bucks.

-The social security system was running out of money.
+- The social security system was running out of money.

-And had many people wondering (especially Millennials)..
+And many people are wondering:

 Will I ever be able to retire?